 In fiscal year 2016, USBP Patrol canines assisted in a total of 167 apprehensions, including in the execution of 14 arrest warrants and 18 physical apprehensions.
 A notable canine deployment occurred on February 2 and 3, 2015 in the USBP Buffalo Sector in Erie, Pennsylvania.
 Named Operation Northern Stop, this operation involved the Drug Enforcement Administration; Homeland Security Investigations; Bureau of Alcohol, Tobacco, Firearms, and Explosives; Internal Revenue Service Criminal Investigation; United States Attorney's Office; United States Postal Inspection Service; United States Marshal's Service; Pennsylvania State Police; and Pennsylvania Office of the Attorney General.
 The target of this operation was a large drug-trafficking organization linked to the Knights Templar Cartel, based in Mexico.
-This organization and distribution of large quantities of marijuana, cocaine, heroin, and methamphetamine into and throughout the United States.
-Lauded a major success, and a significant blow to drug trafficking and distribution throughout the area, the operation resulted the arrest and prosecution of 30 subjects; the searching of 17 locations in northwestern Pennsylvania; the seizure of \$1,285,006 in United States currency; the seizure of \$432,252 in jewelry; and the seizure of 23 vehicles.
+This organization was active coast-to-coast in multiple States, and was responsible for the importation and distribution of large quantities of marijuana, cocaine, heroin, and methamphetamine into and throughout the United States.
+Lauded a major success, and a significant blow to drug trafficking and distribution throughout the area, the operation resulted the arrest and prosecution of 30 subjects; the searching of 17 locations in northwestern Pennsylvania; the seizure of

+\$1,285,006 in United States currency; the seizure of \$432,252 in jewelry; and the seizure of 23 vehicles.